Full profile

 References

 - Kennedy 2010 — acute resveratrol cerebral blood flow RCT.
-Single dose improved cerebral blood flow in healthy adults versus placebo.
+Single dose (250/500 mg trans-resveratrol) increased cerebral blood flow in healthy adults but did NOT improve cognitive performance — the blood-flow effect is demonstrated, the acute cognition benefit is not.
+PMID 20357044.
 Educational, not a product claim.

 Grades and studied doses are our conservative reading of the human research, shown for education.
 They are not product claims, and a studied dose is not a recommended dose.